AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 3. Remove chat group admins.
 The chat group owner can remove admins.
 Once removed from the chat group admin list, the removed admin and the other chat group admins receive the `groupAdminListDidUpdate` callback.

-Refer to the following sample code the manage chat group ownership and admin:
+Refer to the following sample code to manage chat group ownership and admin:

 ```objective-c
 // The chat group owner can call updateGroupOwner to transfer the ownership to the specified chat group member.